Know the Risks of Travelling for Cosmetic Surgery

 Overseas Surgery Warning

-I noticed you have some testimonials on the dangers of having overseas surgery and I would like to share my very unfortunate story, to warn others of just how dangerous it is.
+I noticed you have some stories on the dangers of having overseas surgery and I would like to share my very unfortunate story, to warn others of just how dangerous it is.

 Couldn’t Eat or Talk